ChuprinaDaria/OLX_Scrapper_To_telegram_bot/README.md

 If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

+# Attention: This project was created for personal use for educational purposes (searching for a free refrigerator))))

 ### 📄 License

 This project is licensed under the MIT License.